neondatabase/neon/docs/safekeeper-protocol.md

 S3(1): R1(a),R2(b),R3(c),R4(d)  - offline
 ```

 and then crash happens.
-During voting we choose quorum (S3,S3).
+During voting we choose quorum (S1,S3) or (S2,S3).
 Now them belong to the same epoch and S3 is most advanced among them.
 So VCL is set to 4 and we recover S1 and S2 from S3: